openeemeter/caltrack/analysis/monthly/README.md

 1. Normalizing monthly readings to Use Per Day (UPD)
 2. Selecting balance point temperature search for calculating Heating Degree Days (*HDD*) and Cooling Degree Days (*CDD*) for each month.
 3. Selecting parameters for inclusion in final site level savings estimation (model selection)
-4.

 #### Normalizing Monthly Usage Data to Use Per Day

-`monthly_usage_quantity / (bill-end-date - bill_start_date)`
+`monthly_usage_quantity / (calendar_month_end_date - calendar_month_start_date)`

 #### Selecting balance point tempuratures for HDD and CDD

-Balance point tempuratures will be selected by doing a search over signel paramter HDD and CDD models separately (in sequence) using the following search criteria:
+Balance point tempuratures will be selected by doing a search over the two parameter HDD and CDD model separately using the following grid search criteria:

-Search range: `60 degrees F to 80 degrees F`
+Search range for HDD base: `55 degrees F to 70 degrees F` Search range for CDD base: `65 degrees F to 75 degrees F`

+Grid search step size: `5 degrees`

 Objective function: `min -R^2`

-If `R^2 < .05` after search, the HDD balance point tempurature should default to **65 F** and CDD balance point tempurature should default to **68 F**.
+If `R^2 < .05` after search, the base tempurature should default to **60 F** for heating and **70 F** for cooling.

 #### Model selection

 For each site, the choice must be made between using one of of the single parameter models (Just `HDD` or `CDD`) or combined `HDD` and `CDD` models.
 This choice is called *model selection*.
 For CalTrack, model selection will be done by sequential model fit in the following way:

-1. Retain parameter estimates and standard errors for both HDD and CDD models from optimal balance point tempurature search.
-2. Fit combined `HDD` + `CDD` model.
+1. Fit combined `HDD` + `CDD` model.
-3. If parameter estimates for combined model all meet minimum stignificance criteria (`p > 0.05`) then the combined model is used.
+2. If parameter estimates for combined model all meet minimum stignificance criteria (`p < 0.1` for both parameters) then the combined model is used.
-4. If one or more of the parameters do not meet the significance criteria, perform an F-test between the combined and the HDD model to ensure multicolinearity isn't causing individual insignificance by joint significance.
+3. If one or more of the parameters do not meet the significance criteria, perform an F-test between the combined and the HDD model to ensure multicolinearity isn't causing individual insignificance by joint significance.
-5. If it fails the F-test, then default to the single parameter model that meets the significance test.
+4. If it fails the F-test, then default to the single parameter model where the parameter estimate meets the significance test.
-6. If neither the HDD nor the CDD parameters meet the significance test, but the intercept does, use only the intercept (weather independent usage mean for the time period) as the site-level model.
+5. If neither the HDD nor the CDD parameters meet the significance test, but the intercept does, use only the intercept (weather independent usage mean for the time period) as the site-level model.

 ### Second Stage Estimated Quantities
 During the second stage, three savings quantities will be estimated for each site.